 Bamboo Knitting Needles

 Many knitters find bamboo needles easy to work with and gentle on the hands and joints.
 They have a grippy surface which keeps stitches from sliding off the needle.
-This feature is also great for knitters who like to work at a slower, even speed.
+They’re also perfect for knitters who like to work at a slower, even speed.

 Metal Knitting Needles

 They also have a slick surface, which can help you knit faster.
 For less experienced knitters, metal knitting needles can be too slippery.

 Plastic Knitting Needles